Bott and Co recovers £450.54 flight delay compensation from Thomson for couple who were previously told they weren’t entitled to anything.

 “We eventually got called to board and took off, but nothing could make us forget the way Thomson treated us during the delay.”

-Once home, Steven saw on BBC Watchdog that passengers could claim for delays of three hours or more.
+Once home, Steven saw on BBC Watchdog that passengers could claim for flight delays of three hours or more.

 Journey to claiming flight delay compensation from Thomson…